cllckn/information-and-communication-technologies/module5/README.md

 - **Managers and policymakers**
 - **Written documentation** such as standards, regulations, and procedures

-Directly consulting **end users** is often the most effective approach, as it provides practical insights into real-world data needs.
+Direct interaction with **end users** ensures a clearer understanding of actual data needs and system expectations.

 **Examples of Business Rules**